AnoopAlias/AUTOM8N/docs/installation.rst

   #Install PHP-FPM Application server for PHP
   /opt/nDeploy/scripts/easy_php_setup.sh
+  # php-fpm and a selected set of modules are installed from the EA4 php repo

 4.2.
 Install Phusion Passenger ( only if you need support for RUBY/PYTHON/NODEJS )
 ::